jatinmehrotra/js-oop-concepts/notes.md

 - Every object has a constructor property that points to the constructor function that created it
 - there are many constructor properties like new String(), new Array(), new Date(), new Boolean(), new Number() but we use 'jatin',true,1,2
 - when we create object jaavscript engine behind the scene uses new Object() constructor
-- another.constructor, by default new Object()  constructor is not shown in console.log hereas constructor function, object's constructors are shown.
+- another.constructor, by default new Object()  constructor is not shown in console.log whereas constructor function, object's constructors are shown.

 - Functions are objects
 - when you create function internally JS engines uses another ocnstructor called as new Function() to create function object.